Arosy/devnet-backup-monitor/README.md

 ### Changelog

+**v0.0.7**
+- improved some logging and internal code behaviour, especially for locked files.

 **v0.0.6**
 - fixed an issue where packing files or directories which won't allow compression, e.g. due being in use or locked.
 - fixed an issue with line idention in the example compose file.